-The Group manages liquidity risk through daily monitoring of cash balances, the use of long-term forecasting models, maintaining access to a credit facility and the maintenance of debt service reserves (Note 11(g)).
+The Group manages liquidity risk through daily monitoring of cash balances, the use of long-term forecasting models, maintaining access to a credit facility and the maintenance of debt service reserves (Note 11(d)).
 The Group targets a strong investment grade credit rating to maintain capital market access at reasonable interest rates.

-As at March 31, 2021 and March 31, 2020, the Group's credit ratings for senior secured long-term debt were as follows:
+As at March 31, 2022 and March 31, 2021, the Group's credit ratings for senior secured long-term debt were as follows:

-As at March 31
+As at M As at March 31

-2021 2020
+2022 2021

 DBRS A (high)(stable) A (high)(stable)

-Standard & Poor's AA- (negative) AA- (stable)
+Standard & Poor's AA- (stable) AA- (negative)

-Notes to the Consolidated Financial Statements Years ended March 31, 2021 and 2020 (Tabular amounts expressed in thousands of Canadian dollars)
+Notes to the Consolidated Financial Statements Years ended March 31, 2022 and 2021 (Tabular amounts expressed in thousands of Canadian dollars)